roboconf/roboconf.github.io/en/roadmap.md

 -->

-* **For April 2016**
+* **For June 2016**

 	* Repair automatically broken Rabbit MQ connections.
 	* Allow scheduled executions of Roboconf commands.
-	* Test Roboconf over several days in production conditions (track memory leaks and other bugs).
 	* Create graphical Eclipse editors for Roboconf.
 	* Find a (manual or automated) procedure to migrate Roboconf to a new version.
+	* Have Docker images for Roboconf.

+* **Items for Later**

+	* Upgrade Roboconf's messaging with SSL support.
+	* Test Roboconf over several days in production conditions (track memory leaks and other bugs).
 	* Implement a deployment target for OCCI Infrastructure.

-* **Items for Later**

 	* Improve agent measures for the autonomic (average measures, etc.).
 	* Support the live update of thresholds (in the agent's autonomic) through the web console.
 	* Add fine-grained quotas for the autonomic on the DM's side.